To claim an Increase for a Qualified Adult (IQA) you must be getting a

 the means of a couple for social assistance payments.

-Social insurance payments are based on PRSI contributions and are not means
+Social insurance payments are based on PRSI contributions and so your

-tested.
-However if you wish to claim for a dependent their income will be
+payment is not means tested.
+However if you wish to claim for a dependent their

 insurance payments as follows: